Your Guide to Authentic Regional Eats

 The restaurant is very much part of the grand effort to interpret the Lowcountry's cultural heritage.
 When it opened as a tea room run by the Junior League in 1928, its specialties were okra soup and sandwiches.
 In more recent times, expert southern cook Edna Lewis came on board to develop recipes that provide a knock-out sampler of beguiling southern specialties, some nearly impossible to find elsewhere.
 Huguenot torte, anyone?
 How about peanut soup made with sweet potatoes?
 Even the more ordinary dishes tend to be extraordinarily good.
 Here is some of the most delicious buttermilk-batter fried chicken anywhere.
 The greens are not too porky, but pungent with their own tonic punch.
 She-crab soup is dreamy-creamy.
 Even the pulled pork barbecue -- smoke-cooked on premises, of course -- has direct, simple authenticity that puts it right up there with South Carolina's best.

-Meals are three-course, prix-fixe affairs, served in a charming modern-rustic dining room with windows that overlook green grass and grazing sheep.
+Meals are served in a charming modern-rustic dining room with windows that overlook green grass and grazing sheep.

 She Crab Soup